founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 Minko Gechev presents a technique for AOP in AngularJS.

+### Gharat: "The Hitchhiker’s Guide to the Directive" (2013)
+[[54][54]] \#directive

+Amit Gharat's breadth-first coverage of directives in AngularJS.
+What's interesting about this introduction is rather than take a deep dive on any one particular aspect of directives (like most other introductions), he tries to cover at least a little something for everything under the umbrella.
+He also structured it such that later examples help to inform earlier examples.

 ### Hacker News: "We used to write things like..."
 (2013)
 [[10][10]] \#template-as-dsl \#templates \#criticism \#progressive-enhancement